-FIA API Authentication Proof of Identity
+FIA API Authentication Proof of Identity 1

 FIA_API.1 Authentication Proof of Identity.

-Management: FIA API.1
+Management: FIA_API.1

 The following actions could be considered for the management functions in FMT: Management of authentication information used to prove the claimed identity.

 Audit: FIA_API.1

+There are no actions defined to be auditable.

 FIA_API.1 Authentication Proof of Identity

+Hierarchical to: No other components.

+Dependencies: No dependencies.
-FIA_API.1.1 The TSF shall provide a [assignment: authentication mechanism]

-to prove the identity of the [assignment: authorized user or role].
+FIA_API.1.1 The TSF shall provide a [assignment: authentication mechanism ] to prove the identity of the [assignment: authorized user or role ].

-5.4 Limited capabilities and availability (FMT_LIM)
+5.4 Limited capabilities and availability (FMT\LIM)

-The family FMT_LIM describes the functional requirements for the Test Features of the TOE.
+The family FMT\LIM describes the functional requirements for the Test Features of the TOE.